-Proper recognition and measurement of exploration and evaluation assets stand out as primary priorities.
-Canadian companies must classify these costs accurately, taking into account liable abandonment and impairment considerations, which directly impact the valuation of mineral rights and reserves.
+It’s really important to recognize and measure exploration and evaluation assets properly.
+Canadian companies have to classify these costs accurately, taking into account liable abandonment and impairment considerations.
+These considerations directly impact the valuation of mineral rights and reserves.

-Maintaining detailed records of operational expenses and capital expenditures under defined capitalization rules supports accurate cost tracking and minimizes errors.
+Keeping track of all operational expenses and capital expenditures according to the rules of capitalization helps keep costs under control and avoid errors.
 Companies should regularly review their depreciation and amortization policies for mineral properties, equipment, and infrastructure to reflect technological advancements and asset usage.

-Additionally, companies need to consider impact of environmental liabilities and remediation costs on their financial statements.
-Recognizing these obligations promptly, based on credible estimates, aligns reporting with Canadian environmental legislation and stakeholder expectations.
+Also, companies have to think about how environmental liabilities and remediation costs affect their financial statements.
+If we recognize these obligations quickly, based on reliable estimates, then our reporting will align with Canadian environmental legislation and stakeholder expectations.

 Start by conducting a comprehensive review of both standards to identify critical differences in asset valuation, revenue recognition, and impairment testing.
 IFRS emphasizes fair value measurement, especially for mineral rights and exploration assets, whereas Canadian GAAP often relies on cost-based approaches.
 Understanding these core distinctions enables companies to adjust their accounting systems accordingly.